iitis/CumulantsUpdates.jl/README.md

 * `-t (Int)`: number of realisations of random variable, by default `t = 2500000`,
 * `-u (vararg Int)`: number of realisations of update, by default `u = 25000, 30000, 35000, 40000`,
 * `-b (Int)`: blocks size, by default `b = 3`.

+Computational times and parameters are saved in the .jld file in /res directory.
 All comparisons performed by this script use one core.

 To analyse the computational time of cumulants updates for different block sizes `1 < b =< Int(sqrt(n))`, we supply the executable script `comptimesblocks.jl`.
 This script returns to a .jld file computational times, given following parameters: